 Schedule routine wellness visits with your exotic animal vet.
 Rabbits can suffer from numerous health conditions including myxomatosis, rabbit shope fibroma virus, and papillomatosis.
 If you see any noticeable differences in your rabbit’s behavior, eating habits, or physical appearance, take her to the vet right away.

 Rabbits make excellent pets for almost anyone.
 If you want a cute and affectionate pet, consider adding a rabbit to your home.
 Remember to always keep your rabbit indoors and never leave her unsupervised.
 Allow your pet to roam and play for three to four hours every day.
-Always neuter or spay or pet rabbit.
+Always neuter or spay a pet rabbit.